The Vermont Statutes Online

 (5) arranges for language assistance to be provided to members of the public as requested using professional language services companies.

-(d) Any order issued under this chapter shall be subject to appeal to the Vermont Supreme Court under section 12 of this title, and the Commission must immediately file any orders, a redline, and clean version of the revised rules with the Secretary of State, with notice simultaneously provided to the House Committee on Environment and Energy and the Senate Committees on Finance and on Natural Resources and Energy.
+(d) Any order issued under subsection (c) of this section shall be subject to appeal to the Vermont Supreme Court under section 12 of this title, and the Commission must immediately file any orders, a redline, and clean version of the revised rules with the Secretary of State, with notice simultaneously provided to the House Committee on Environment and Energy and the Senate Committees on Finance and on Natural Resources and Energy.
 (Added 2023, No. 18, § 3, eff.
-May 12, 2023.)
+May 12, 2023; amended 2023, No. 142 (Adj.
+Sess.), § 10, eff.
+May 30, 2024.)

 (a) Credits established.
 By rule or order, the Commission shall establish or adopt a system of tradeable clean heat credits that are earned by reducing greenhouse gas emissions through the delivery of clean heat measures.
 While credit denominations may be in simple terms for public understanding and ease of use, the underlying value shall be based on units of carbon dioxide equivalent (CO2e).
 The system shall provide a process for the recognition, approval, and monitoring of the clean heat credits.
 The Department of Public Service shall perform the verification of clean heat credit claims and submit results of the verification and evaluation to the Commission annually.